Banner

 SEMANTIC WEB ENABLED SOFTWARE ENGINEERING

-Jeff Z. Pan, Department of Computing Science, University of Aberdeen, United Kingdom
+Jeff Z. Pan, University of Aberdeen, United Kingdom

 Cloud Standards